-Professionally, I am a technologist and CEE observer based in Dublin.
+Professionally, I am a technologist and CEE observer based in San Francisco.
 I graduated from NYU in 2010 with degrees in Computer Science and Russian.
 I then went to graduate school at Uniwersytet Jagielloński in Kraków, Poland, where I received an MA in Central and Eastern European Studies in 2012.
 Should one wish to read it, the tome otherwise known as my dissertation on coalition formation in the Ukrainian parliament from 2006-2012 can be found here.
 I speak Russian decently and Polish and Irish slightly less decently, and can read in Latin.

 Hi, I'm Jillian Kozyra